hujhax/austin-improv-wiki/Paul Normandin.md

 Paul was a teaching assistant at [[The Hideout Theatre]] in 2013 and [[Merlin Works]] in 2019.
 Paul was the producer of [[The Hideout Theatre]]'s annual [[WaffleFest]] from 2014 to 2018.

 Paul retired from the position of Senior Planning and Project Advisor for Laboratory and Infectious Diseases for the State of Texas in October of 2018.
 Paul remains a Project Management Institute certified Project Management Professional.
 Paul teaches Improv and Storytelling classes and workshops.
-In his spare time, he lives to play [http://https://austinultimate.org/ "Ultimate"], run [https://en.wikipedia.org/wiki/Firefly_Role-Playing_Game "Firefly Role Playing Game"] Campaigns, and write.
+In his spare time, he lives to play [http://https://austinultimate.org/ "Ultimate"], run Dungeons and Dragons weekly and [https://en.wikipedia.org/wiki/Firefly_Role-Playing_Game "Firefly Role Playing Game"] Campaigns, and write.

 ## More Information
 * [http://yesandrew.com/2013/10/11/in-praise-of-paul-normandin/ "In Praise Of..." post] by [[Mia Iseman]].